sandervandevelde/MQTTBrokerPrivatePreview/README.md

 - We will enable the feature for the subscription ID you shared in the sign up form.
 If you haven't responded, please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxdDENSpgZtIq581m55eAQpURURXNEw4UkpTOEdNVTVXSllLQVhBUUo0US4u)

-- You can use any ARM client to deploy the service's resources and any compliant MQTT client to test the service.
+- You can use any ARM client or the [Azure Portal experience](/Azure%20Portal/README.md) to deploy the service's resources and any compliant MQTT client to test the service.
 However, this guide will only provide commands and scripts using [Azure CLI](/Azure%20CLI/README.md) for deploying resouces and Paho client in python for testing in Ubuntu.
 Follow these steps to take advantage of the provided instructions:
 	1. Use any Linux environment for testing.
 		- To easily install and run Linux on Windows, run `wsl --install -d Ubuntu`.
 After installation is complete, you can run `wsl` to start running commands on your Ubuntu subsystem whenever you open a new terminal window.
 [Learn more](https://learn.microsoft.com/en-us/windows/wsl/)
 	2. Clone this repository to any directory in your Linux environment: `git clone https://github.com/Azure/MQTTBrokerPrivatePreview.git`